ddsl/BasicGrowboxController/README.md

 ## 🚀 Setup and Usage

 1. **Wi-Fi Configuration**:
-   - Open the `WifiCreds.h` file and specify your Wi-Fi SSID and password:
+   - Create(if not exists) the `WifiCreds.h` file and specify your Wi-Fi SSID and password:
      ```cpp
      #define SSID "your_wifi_ssid"
      #define PASSWORD "your_wifi_password"